osquery/foundation/docs/office-hours/20200414_meeting_notes.md

 Some discussion about how this translates to dependencies.
 It's positive to have explicit defines for each target.
-But, that makes it hard to use an in IDEs.
+But, that makes it hard to use an IDEs.
 Also, the folder structure isn't on disk, which makes using external tools harder.

 One thing we can do now, is to start refactoring names to be shorter.
-This should be able to happen aside from any include organziational questions.
+This should be able to happen aside from any include organizational questions.

 ## 4.3.0 Release